ralphjsmit/filament/packages/schemas/docs/02-layouts.md

     ])
 ```

-Once you have specified an element as a grid container, the element or any of its children can use [container breakpoints](https://tailwindcss.com/docs/responsive-design#container-size-reference) instead of normal breakpoints.
-For example, you could use `@md` to define the number of grid columns once the width of the container is at least `448px`, and `@xl` to define the number of grid columns once the width of the container is at least `576px`.
+Once an element is specified as a grid container, the element or any of its children can utilize [container breakpoints](https://tailwindcss.com/docs/responsive-design#container-size-reference) instead of standard breakpoints.
+For example, you could use `@md` to define the number of grid columns when the container's width is at least `448px`, and `@xl` for when the width is at least `576px`.

 ```php
 use Filament\Schemas\Components\Grid;